Planning could hold key to disappearance of Flight MH370

 At some point between 1.07 a.m. and 1.37 a.m., investigators believe someone switched off another system called ACARS designed to transmit maintenance data back to the ground.

-The explanation of the timing has shifted after Malaysian officials initially said it was turned off before the pilot last spoke at 1:19 a.m.
-But it could have been done later as well, although before 1:37 a.m., when the system was to make another transmission, which it did not.

-By itself, switching off ACARS was unusual but would not necessarily have raised alarms at the airline and the passengers would not have known something was amiss, said some of the six pilots contacted by Reuters, none of whom agreed to be named.
+While unusual, this may not necessarily raise alarms at the airline and the passengers would not have known that something was amiss, said some of the six pilots contacted by Reuters, none of whom agreed to be identified because of company rules.

 "Occasionally, there are gaps in the communications systems and the guys in ground operations may not think much of it initially.
 It would be a while before they try to find out what was wrong," said one captain with an Asian carrier.